YonkeMuffinMan/CollisionSensingHat/README.md

 ### Software Flow Block Diagram

+*Note: Diagram does not include the Temperature measurement portion yet.*
 The general flow of the software is described by the functional block diagram:
 ![Software Block Diagram](sw_block_diagram.png)